Twitter goes for more eye-catching look

-SAN FRANCISCO Twitter was born in 2006 as a stream of SMS text messages.
-Before going public in 2013, it's now revelling in images.
+* Jones Energy Inc. declares special stock dividend and schedules 2016 fourth quarter and full-year earnings release and conference call

-The company tweaked its design Tuesday to favour image- and video-sharing by showing visual media directly within the Twitter timeline.
-Users previously had to click on a tweet to view the embedded multimedia.
+SAN FRANCISCO Oct 30 Twitter was born in 2006 as a stream of SMS text messages.
+Before going public in 2013, it's now reveling in images.

 Although the change does not affect the basic mechanics of how content is shared, it will likely alter the feel of Twitter, which long clung to its roots as an 140-character, text-based service invented in an era before smartphones existed.